 Add salt and vanilla extract.
 Stir.

 Ask your cute little (but dang, he’s getting so big!) helper to pour in the almond meal.
-By the way, I asked a friend to bring me some almond meal back from a Trader Joe’s in the U.S. It’s like eleventy billion times cheaper there.
-If you nearly die of shock when you see that it’s like $16 for a wee little bag of it here in Canada, you can probably just use unsweetened finely ground coconut instead.
+By the way, almond meal is eleventy billion times cheaper in the U.S. If you nearly die of shock when you see that it’s like $16 for a wee little bag of it in Canada, you can probably just use unsweetened finely ground coconut instead.
 I haven’t tried it, but I don’t see why it wouldn’t work.

 Add in the cocoa, then stir it all together with a wooden spoon.
 No other kind of spoon will do, obviously.